eunicode/reatom/website/src/content/docs/handbook/sampling.md

+---
+title: Sampling
+description: Documentation on sampling states and events in Reatom
+---
 **To debounce, to abort, or to wrap?
 How to handle concurrent user input without losing your mind!**

 I am the author of the Reatom state manager, and today I want to share with you a comparison between traditional debounce patterns and Reatom's modern concurrency model.
 This tackles a problem every developer faces: efficiently handling rapid-fire user input that triggers asynchronous operations.